 Most of us view the Bible as a book.
 But it’s not really a book, rather it’s a collection of 66 books and literary works.
 It was written by many authors over thousands of years in several different ancient languages.
 The Bible you read today is a translation from the original language into a modern language.

 Now, I’m not going to go into all the details of manuscripts, textual reliability, and all that other stuff.
-It gets pretty technical pretty quick.
+It gets pretty technical.
 But if you are interested in learning about that check out this article: How We Got The Bible (from bible.org)

 On the surface translating might seem relatively straightforward.
 But it gets complicated because the Bible was written in what is now dead (unused) languages.
-And often the words in the ancient languages (Greek, Hebrew, and Aramaic) don’t have a one-for-one equivalent in modern languages.
+Often the words in the ancient languages (Greek, Hebrew, and Aramaic) don’t have a one-for-one equivalent in modern languages.

 Now, here’s where it gets complicated.
 The New Testament was written primarily in Greek and in the Greek language, there are many words for love.
-Here’s a few: Eros (sexual), Storge (affection), Philia (friendship), and Agape (unconditional).
+Here are a few: Eros (sexual), Storge (affection), Philia (friendship), and Agape (unconditional).
 If you were to just translate the word love from ancient Greek to modern English there’s no one-for-one equivalent.

-There’s two broad categories most translations fall into: Formal Equivalence (word for word translation) or Dynamic Equivalence (thought for thought translation).
+This leads us to two broad categories most translations fall into: Formal Equivalence (word-for-word translation) and Dynamic Equivalence (thought-for-thought translation).

 Both have their strengths and weaknesses.
 Formal versions risk miscommunicating the original meaning; think back to the example of love, by seeking a literal word.
 Yet they can be helpful for studying the formal features of the text.

 Dynamic versions more clearly communicate the meaning of the text in modern language.
 Yet because they are more interpretive they run a much greater risk of misinterpretation.

 These categories aren’t either/or.
 Most translations will fall on a spectrum from word for word to thought for thought.
 Here’s what this looks like: